Editor’s note: The story has been updated to make clear that no changes to the bond bill were made by Gov. Phil Bryant or his office.

 Attempts to reach several lawmakers who represent the area were unsuccessful.
 The county administrator of Jefferson County, where the cemetery money was supposed to go, said he wouldn’t be surprised if there was a Confederate cemetery somewhere in the county but he doesn’t know where it is.
 He referred Mississippi Today to Ann Brown.

-Given that — according to bill tracking information on the Legislature’s website —the wording concerning the Confederate cemetery didn’t appear in any version of the bond bill until it reached Bryant’s desk, questions emerged about whether the project’s language could have been inserted by the governor’s office.
+Given that — according to bill tracking information on the Legislature’s website —the wording concerning the Confederate cemetery didn’t appear in any version of the bond bill until it reached Bryant’s desk, questions were raised about how the wording had appeared in the bill.

-After all, Bryant has not only proclaimed Confederate Heritage month, he is a dues-paying member of the Sons of Confederate Veterans.
-The governor’s office didn’t want to talk about the bond bill with Mississippi Today.
+Bryant has not only proclaimed Confederate Heritage month, he is a dues-paying member of the Sons of Confederate Veterans.
+The governor’s office did not respond to requests for comment on the bond bill.

 Michelle Williams, a spokeswoman for Treasurer Lynn Fitch, speaking on behalf of the members of the bond commission — which includes Fitch, Bryant and Attorney General Jim Hood – said because the project was funded through a grant, it would not have been vetted by the commission.